 business day following receipt excluding Saturdays, Sundays and legal holidays.
 All deposits must be accompanied by a bank deposit slip containing the name of each contributor and the amount contributed by each.
 (F.S.
 106.05)

 Can I use a

 for my campaign account?

 A candidate may use a debit card to make campaign expenditures.
 Debit cards are considered bank checks if they are obtained from the same bank that has been designated as the candidate's primary campaign depository.
-They must state "Name of Candidate Campaign Account".
-No more than 3 debit cards may be issued.
-Before a debit card is used, a list of all persons authorized to use the card is filed with the Division of Elections, Room 316, R.A.
-Gray Building, 500 South Bronough St, Tallahassee, FL 32399-0250.
-Debit cards must expire no later than midnight of the last day of the month of the general election.
+A debit card must be issued in the name of the treasurer, deputy treasurer, or authorized user and state the name of the campaign account of the candidate.
 The person using the debit card cannot receive cash as part of any transaction.
 The treasurer, deputy treasurer or authorized user must sign each transaction.
 (F.S.
 106.11(2))

 May I use a